Data-driven Characterization of Near-Surface Velocity in the San Francisco Bay Area: A Stationary and Spatially Varying Approach: Regression Results

 The along-depth correlations for both models were determined through semivariogram analysis using an exponential covariance.
 Table \ref{tab:semivar_depth_coeffs} summarizes the estimated along-depth correlation length ($r$) and semivariance ($s$) for the stationary and spatially varying models while the raw semivariograms and model fits are shown in Figure \ref{fig:semivar_depth}.
 In both models, the estimated correlation lengths are approximately $10$ m.
 As expected, the semivariance of the spatially varying model is smaller than that of the stationary model.

 To reduce the computational cost, the along-depth correlation structure was determined separately from the lateral spatially varying component.
 Capturing both correlation structures in a single regression would require manipulating covariance matrices the size of the total number of velocity layers.
 In the current implementation, the spatially varying term ($\delta B_r$) is modeled with a covariance matrix based on the number of velocity profiles, while the semivariogram analysis computes the semivariance of the model residuals within each profile.
-This approach effectively produces a pseudo-3D geotechnical model, where the two horizontal dimensions are decoupled from the vertical one.
-Capturing the full 3D correlation structure is planned for future studies, utilizing more efficient regression methodologies and denser velocity observations.
+This approach effectively produces a pseudo-3D SVM, where the two horizontal dimensions are decoupled from the vertical one.
+The two orders of magnitude length-scale difference between the correlation length in the horizontal plane (2km) and vertical direction (10m) support the presence of a sedimentary depositional environment and further strengthen our assumption of decoupling the two directions.
+Still, Future studies should focus on capturing the full 3D correlation structure, especially in transition zones such as alluvium fans and basin edges where the ratio of correlation lengths will be closer to one, using more efficient regression methodologies and denser velocity observations.